-Vision 1920 got support from an unexpected source in today's Eagle:
+Vision 1920 got support from an unexpected source

 In Washington, D.C., Claire Van Ummersen -- vice president of the American Council on Education, which serves as a coordinating board for all U.S. universities -- said she had heard of turmoil at A&M but said it didn't seem to be an "extraordinary situation."